w99910/tweak-it/README.md

 - Alternative to DarkReader
 - Alternative to Midnight lizard
 - Alternative to Stylish
+- Compose an article on how individuals with impairments can benefit from using the extension.

 YT, Reddit, Twitter, Instagram, Facebook, TikTok, Gmail, Outlook, GitHub, Google, DuckDuckGo